 Oyster reefs in low-salinity waters should be seeded with shell and hatchery-reared spaton-shell.
 Mortality due to disease is low in low-salinity waters, and oysters can grow at rates that outpace sedimentation rates.
 Growth of planted oysters should result in accretion of shell and oyster bar growth that is likely to compensate for substrate loss due to degradation of old shell and siltation.
 These bars will probably not become self-sustaining because oyster reproduction is generally poor in low-salinity areas.
 Therefore, regular seed planting will likely be needed to sustain the bars.
-While the bars may have to be sustained with repeated seeding, these reefs will contribute to local improvements in water quality as a result of increased water filtration by the oysters and in improved habitat for species for which hard bottom and shell habitat is essential.
-A joint oyster restoration project with USACE in the Severn River has shown that oysters survive and grow well.
+While the bars may have to be sustained with repeated seeding, these reefs may theoretically contribute to local improvements in water quality as a result of increased water filtration by the oysters and in improved habitat for species for which hard bottom and shell habitat is essential.
+A joint oyster restoration project with USACE in the Severn River, a low salinity area, has shown that oysters survive and grow well.
 As expected, reproduction is low, and these areas must be reseeded periodically to maintain populations at the desired level.

-Reproduction is generally good in higher salinity waters, although disease-induced mortality is greater here.
-Oyster reefs in higher salinity waters will be constructed where they could serve as sources of larvae for surrounding oyster bars and could contribute to selection for disease resistance in local oyster stocks.
-Ultimately such reefs could result in sustained growth of the oyster population.
-Sustained population growth would result in shell accretion that could sustain the bars enhanced or created with shell obtained from Man-O-War Shoal.
+Reproduction is generally good in higher salinity waters, although disease-induced mortality can be greater here.
+Oyster reefs in higher salinity waters should acquire a spat set.
+This should help sustain the population without continued investment and also it can aid with shell accretion, vs loss, as new oysters grow and create new shell; due to shell obtained from Man-O-War Shoal.
+Should high mortality occur due to disease, it is theorized that the survivors may help develop resistance.
 Larval transport modeling by Dr. Elizabeth North is being used in the Harris Creek oyster restoration project to better understand how restored reef location affects larval supply surrounding areas.
-Similar exercises in other areas will help ensure the most productive use of the shell.
+Similar exercises in other areas will help guide the most productive use of the shell.